 The first Pride wines were made at what is now Frank Family and then Rombauer Winery from 1991 through 1996; the current winery was built in 1997 and later 23,000 square feet of caves were drilled into the hillside.
 Early winemaker and for a number of years was Robert Foley (he used to produce his own wines at Pride until he built his own winery on Howell Mountain).

-Due to its fantastic location at about 2,000 feet in elevation there are excellent views and on a clear day you can see into parts of several counties including all the way to Snow Mountain (often covered in snow in the winter) – about 80 miles airline to the north.
+Due to its perch at about 2,000 feet in elevation there are excellent views; on a clear day one can see into parts of several counties including all the way to Snow Mountain (often covered in snow in the winter) – about 80 airline miles to the north.

 The tasting room is elegantly furnished with a hand painted mural above the mirror behind the tasting counter.
 Tastings usually include at least one white wine among all the red wines.

-All wines produced are from their estate vineyards – their focus is on Bordeaux style reds but they also make several enticing white wines including Viognier (one of Carolyn’s favorite varieties).
-The 2017 Viognier (from the Sonoma County side of their property) was entirely aged in barrel (neutral oak) with battonage lasting for about 6 weeks.
-This stirring of the lees is done to “build up the stuffing of the mid palate,” accordingly to winemaker Sally Johnson.
+Viognier is one of Carolyn Pride’s favorite varieties.
+The 2017 Pride Mountain Vineyards Viognier (from the Sonoma County side of their property) was entirely aged in barrel (neutral oak) with battonage lasting for about 6 weeks.
+This stirring of the lees is done to “build up the stuffing of the mid palate,” accordingly to then winemaker Sally Johnson (she left Pride in 2022).
 One soon notices the roundness and weight on the palate that she is referring to.
 Also immediately noticeable is the extremely aromatic bouquet with its sweet tropical and floral aromas.
 Summertime stone fruit – with ripe aromas of nectarine and peach.
-These aromas continue as flavors – rich on the palate there is a perception this wine might be sweet due to the intensity of the fruit but in reality there is no residual sugar.
+These aromas continue as flavors – rich on the palate there is a perception this wine might be sweet due to the intensity of the fruit but in reality, there is no residual sugar.

 Pride Mountain used to produce a Mistelle de Viognier (may still be able to find this online), this was a very unique wine.
 It was created with juice from Viognier grapes and fortified with white brandy.